unraveldata-org/snowflake-data-loader/README.md

 * `--file_format`: The name of the file format.
 Default is `unravel_file_format`.
 * `--debug`: This flag adds debug messages when set.
 * `--save-sql`: This flag saves all queries as SQL files instead of running them.
+* `--disable-cleanup`: This will skip the local temporary file cleanup process

 If any of the required arguments are missing, you will be prompted to enter them.